Coronation Fountain dyed pink for Breast Cancer Awareness Month

 This October in the heart of Welwyn Garden City, the Coronation Fountain has been turned pink to highlight Breast Cancer Awareness month.

-As in previous years, Welwyn Hatfield Borough Council partnered with locally based pharmaceuticals company Roche UK to colour the fountain in a bright display of support for the fight against breast cancer.
+It's now the eighteenth year of collaboration between Welwyn Hatfield Borough Council and locally based pharmaceuticals company Roche UK in colouring the fountain in a bright display of support for the fight against breast cancer.

-The Mayoress Dr Gwen McDowall, Deputy Mayor Barbara Fitzsimon, Councillor Nick Pace, and Richard Erwin, General Manager of Roche were in attendance to watch the fountain change colour on 1 October.
+The Mayor of Welwyn Hatfield, Councillor Barbara Fitzsimon, and Richard Erwin, General Manager of Roche were in attendance to watch the fountain change colour on Monday 3 October.

 The fountain will continue to be pink until 31 October, when the colour will be removed and it will return to being clear again.